yoshihikosuzuki/gatsby-site/content/pages/about.md

 ## Awards

+- Dean's Prize for the Ph.D. thesis, Graduate School of Frontier Sciences, The University of Tokyo, 2020
+- Excellent Research Award (Best award) for the Ph.D. thesis, Department of Computational Biology and Medical Sciences, The University of Tokyo, 2020
 - Excellent Research Award (Best award) for the Master's thesis, Department of Computational Biology and Medical Sciences, The University of Tokyo, 2017

 ## Publications